 While the following list of notably famous Canadians may surprise you, you’re likely to recognize at least a few.
-These are the heroes of Canada—be they artists, doctors, athletes, or otherwise—who inspire their fellow countrymen to go above and beyond.
+These are the heroes of Canada, be they artists, doctors, athletes, or otherwise, who inspire their fellow countrymen and women to go above and beyond.

 If you happen to find yourself in Canada, you might even be able to see some of these famous people (if they’re still living) or travel to their childhood homes and historical sites dedicated to their memories.
 Read on to discover more about these great Canadian icons.

-Terry Fox runs are still held every September in schools and communities across Canada, and more than 650 million dollars have been raised through the Terry Fox Foundation toward cancer research.
+Terry Fox runs are still held every September in schools and communities across Canada, and more than C$750 million have been raised through the Terry Fox Foundation toward cancer research.

 David Suzuki is a national treasure for many Canadians who look to him to help decipher often-confusing environmental issues like climate change.
 He came to prominence in the 1970s through his popular TV show on nature and the environment, “The Nature of Things,” but in 2001, he turned his attention full-time to environmental activism through his David Suzuki Foundation.

 The Foundation’s main goals are to protect Canada’s climate, creating liveable clean-energy communities, establishing environmental rights and justice, transforming the economy, connecting students and parents with nature, and building community.

 Possibly Canada's most famous author, Margaret Atwood does not shy away from the public spotlight and is known for her sardonic, sharp intellect and personality.
 Born in 1939 in Ottawa, Ontario, Atwood has written prose and poetry as well as being an outspoken environmental advocate.